 A circuit breaker comes in handy in terms of dealing with overloads and power spikes.
 However, if your circuit breakers keep tripping abnormally, then consider checking the condition of your switchboard.
 A damaged switchboard may cause frequent tripping, especially if it cannot handle the high demand for power to the various smaller circuits.

 A fuse that blows consistently is another sign of a damaged switchboard.
 If your switchboard cannot control current, it will cause an electrical short, subsequently causing your fuse to blow constantly.

-Let's face it.
+Let’s face it.
 Most homeowners rarely check on the status of their switchboards.
-However, this is one of the biggest mistakes, as you may miss spotting the early signs of a faulty switchboard.
+However, this is a big mistake, as you may miss the early signs of a faulty switchboard.

 If your switchboard is working in perfect condition, then you can be assured of receiving constant power supply to your property, with reduced risk of experiencing electrical hazards.
 In case of any problem, always secure a registered electrician for all your electrical installations, repair, and other related services.
 This will ensure that you receive highly professional services with reduced risk of the problem re-occurring in future.